talktogproject/ethicsteacher/integrity-misconduct.md

 * **Confidentiality breaches, lack of consent, and personal data misuse**

-> We will return to these in Section 2.
+> [insert description here].
+We will return to these in Section 2.

 * **Improper dealing of misconduct allegations**

 > These involve attempts by individuals or institutions to cover-up research misconduct or silence whistleblowers.
 Knowing the true extent of research misconduct in research is difficult.
 Naturally, very few researchers [admit to committing research misconduct themselves](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0005738) and [complete and transparent reporting of misconduct investigations remains elusive, at least in the UK](https://www.nature.com/articles/d41586-018-05697-7).

 However, researchers are [more likely to admit that they or their colleagues have engaged in questionable research practices](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0005738).

+[consider section on QRPs]

 ### NEXT: [When research goes global: On ethics dumping](intergrity-global.md)